-- grammatical competence, i.e. previously mentioned rules, specifically that of morphology, syntax, semantics, and phonology, - discourse competence construed as the ability to connect sentences into logical and meaningful stretches of discourse, - sociolinguistic competence rendered as socio-cultural rules specific to a given language and discourse, such as roles of the participants, the information shared, and the function of the interaction in a given context, and - strategic competence, which reflects knowing how to use the language rather than knowing about it, namely the ability to access and process both verbal and non-verbal communication strategies on the verge of communication breakdowns.
+- grammatical competence, i.e. previously mentioned rules, specifically that of morphology, syntax. semantics, and phonology, discourse competence construed as the ability to connect sentences into - discourse competence construed as the ability to connect sentences into logical and meaningful stretches of discourse, - sociolinguistic competence rendered as socio-cultural rules specific to a given language and discourse, such as roles of the participants, the information shared, and the function of the interaction in a given context, and - strategic competence, which reflects knowing how to use the language rather than knowing about it, namely the ability to access and process both verbal and non-verbal communication strategies on the verge of communication breakdowns.

 More recently, however, in his discussion on language competences, Gozdawa-Gołębiowski (2004: 26) has proposed yet another component, notably that of collocational competence.
 This one is believed to be of direct relevance in the course of speaking as it enables the language user to access and retrieve sequences of lexical items in a holistic way, with no focus being given on their particular constituents.
-The same seems to be true of metaphorical competence (Gabryś 2002), which, when well-developed by the learner, allows for recognising processes as a whole and, thus, conceptualising figurative language.
+The same seems to be true of meta-phorical competence (Gabryś 2002), which, when well-developed by the learner, allows for recognising processes as a whole and, thus, conceptualising figurative language.